Skip to main content

 await em2.flush();

-Running the npm start script again, we get the following:
+Running the npm start script again, you get the following:

 [query] select `u0`.* from `user` as `u0` where `u0`.`id` = 1 limit 1 [took 1 ms, 1 result]